linda-seiter/cmsc315_project3/Project3.md

 | 12   | 10   | 15   | Left of 15 → must be > 10 and < 15 |
 | 20   | 15   | null | Right of 15 → must be > 15         |

-Modify the `main` method to call the `isBST` method and print the result.
+Modify the `main` method to call the `isBinarySearchTree` method and print the result.

-Let's test with a **BST that is not a Max-Heap** and a **Max-Heap that is not a BST**, a tree that is neither a max-heap nor a BST, an empty tree, and a tree with a single node.
+Let's test with a BST that is not a Max-Heap, a Max-Heap that is not a BST, a tree that is neither a max-heap nor a BST, an empty tree, and a tree with a single node.

 ---